swisspost/jsonschema2pojo-openenum/README.md

 whereas existing code does not yet know them.

 Public constant `declaredValues` allows to iterate on values known at compile time.
-Instance method `isNotDeclaredValue` allows to detect values not yet known at compile time to an application.
+Instance method `isDeclaredValue` allows to detect values not yet known at compile time to an application.

 The generated code looks like: